 The power radiation levels of UWB are strictly regulated around the world and are required not to disturb existing equipment or cause harm to people.
-The spectrum of frequencies used in UWB is made to look like background noise.
+The spectrum of frequencies used in ultra-wideband technology and its applications are made to look like background noise.

 Ultra-Wideband Vs. Wi-Fi and Bluetooth

 UWB allows the distance between two devices to be measured much more precisely than using Bluetooth or Wi-Fi.
 This precision is possible because UWB enables distance calculations to greater accuracy between two UWB-enabled devices by calculating how long it takes for one radio wave to pass between each device.